aryputh/java-num-to-tallies/README.md

-## java-num-to-tallies - A number to tally converter.
+## java-num-to-tallies - A number to tally mark converter.
 A java file that converts a given number to tallies.

 ### Important